 Taking tramadol with alcohol is dangerous and it can lead to an overdose.
 The method by which that overdose is treated depends on the symptoms the person is experiencing.

-Someone with very slow breathing rates caused by tramadol may benefit from an opioid agonist, delivered during the overdose.
+Someone with very slow breathing rates caused by tramadol may benefit from an opioid antagonist, delivered during the overdose.
 This form of treatment removes all tramadol molecules from their receptors, which can render the drug useless almost immediately.
 For some people, this is the only immediate form of treatment required.

 Someone who has experienced seizures due to a tramadol overdose may need antiseizure medications and fluid therapy in addition to an opioid agonist.
 Until serotonin levels return to normal, this person may be at risk for additional seizures.